CodingNomads/creator-docs/docs/01b-text-based-lessons.md

 ### Word Choice

+**Choose your words wisely:** Avoid using words such as:

+- ❌ "easy"
+- ❌ "straightforward"
+- ❌ "obvious" etc.

-**Choose your words wisely:** Avoid using words such as "easy", "straightforward", "obvious" etc. Your students are new to this topic, and what might seem easy to you, won't necessarily be easy for them.
-To avoid alienating students, rather use words such as "user-friendly".
+Your students are new to this topic, and what might seem easy to you, won't necessarily be easy for them.
+To avoid alienating students, rather use words such as ✅ "user-friendly".

 ### Personality